 We soak the air layers in a pail of water for at least half an hour and do minimal pruning to shape or remove unwanted branches.

-We remove most of the flower buds that developed over the summer, an act of tough love.
+We remove most of the flower buds that developed over the summer, too, an act of tough love.
 The plant put lots of energy into producing these buds, but their march to spring bloom would sap the young plant and slow its growth.
-(I always leave at least one bud to bring a smile at bloom time and verify identity.)
+(I try to leave at least one bud to bring a smile at bloom time and verify identity.)